 Our Aspiration: A world where innovations and holistic health solutions prevent, control and eliminate global disease challenges and epidemics.

 5-Year Target: 175 million individuals will have benefited from Johnson & Johnson solutions that prevent, control and eliminate global diseases.

 Our Aspiration: A world where all people have healthy places to live, work and play.

 5-Year Target: 60 million citizens living across 30 cities will have benefited from climate and air quality actions that have the potential to positively impact public health.

 Challenges of reporting and assuring progress against the SDG goals

-We have therefore reported and sought assurance on the progress against the five-year targets that support our SDG goals.
+We have therefore reported and sought assurance on the progress against the five-year targets that support our SDG Goals.
 We have reported on progress based on the best information we have available, from our operations and those of our partners.
 However, we recognize that because of the nature of the projects supporting the targets, the data are subject to limitations including estimates, extrapolations and reliance on data and information provided by a broad range of partners we work with to achieve these goals.
 For certain goals, assumptions are used that could result in an overstatement or understatement of lives benefited when we are trying to quantify performance in challenging environments.
-We summarize below some key information to provide our stakeholders with some insight into the challenges of reporting SDG goal performance.
+We summarize in our SDG Commitment Progress Scorecard some key information to provide our stakeholders with some insight into the challenges of reporting SDG Goal performance.